scapix-com/example1/README.md

 - Run one of the scripts in **project** folder to create library project (chatlib).
 - Open corresponding platform specific application project in **ui** folder (chat).

-Note: when building for the first time, you may need to press 'Build' twice: first time to generate bridge code, second time to build target.

 #### iOS